Trusted WordPress tutorials, when you need them most.

 The first step is to create the additional navigation menus you wish to display in WordPress.
 After that, you can use conditional logic to decide when each menu will be displayed.

-Simply head over to the Appearance » Menus page in the WordPress dashboard.
+To create new navigation menus, simply head over to the Appearance » Menus page in the WordPress dashboard.
 If you already have a navigation menu that you use on your website for all users, then this can be your default menu.

 On the left-hand side of the screen, you can see a list of your website pages.
 Simply check the box next to any page you want to add to your menu and click the ‘Add to Menu’ button.